Kids Can... Feed The Hungry

 course we want to do something to help, but we are not always sure

 how.
-Also, sometimes we just feel that we don't have enough time or
+Also, sometimes we just feel that we don't have enough

 money to contribute to really make a difference.